grosser/arjs/Readme.md

-ActiveRecord for js using html5 localstorage.
+Ruby on Rails like ActiveRecord for javascript using html5 localstorage on JS.Class

+Just some basic plumbing done(see below), help appreciated!

  - AR.connection().execute('SQL', function(resultAsHash){ ... })
  - u = User.new({name:'xxx'}); u.name == 'xxx'; u.save